Onesso/RentRight/README.md

                 7. Impliment the view; app/unit/views.py
                 8.  register the view to the urls
                 9. Run the unit test to check if everything is working properly
+                10. write test for updating details; test_details_api
+                11. impliment the test; unit/views.py on the list of base classes, in the main class DetailsViewSet() add (mixins.UpdateModelMixin)
+                        Note: No new changes is added to the router (urls.py) why? because the purpose of the router is to figure out the url based on the viewset